isaacnmm/pestpolicy-hugo2XX/content/posts/summer-lawn-care-guide/index.md

 Lawns under trees face even greater challenges in summer due to increased shade and root competition.

-* **Aggressive Pruning (of trees, by an arborist): ** Thinning the canopy of overhead trees (by a certified arborist) can allow more light to reach the grass. * **Shade
-- Tolerant Grasses: ** Ensure you've planted grass varieties known for their shade tolerance (e. g. , Fine Fescues for cool
-- season, certain St. Augustine or Zoysia varieties for warm
+* **Aggressive Pruning (of trees, by an arborist): ** Thinning the canopy of overhead trees (by a certified arborist) can allow more light to reach the grass. * **Shade-Tolerant Grasses: ** Ensure you've planted grass varieties known for their shade tolerance (e. g. , Fine Fescues for cool-season, certain St. Augustine or Zoysia varieties for warm-season).
-- season).
 Even these need some light.

-* **Water More Frequently: ** Grass under trees often needs more water due to tree root competition and the "umbrella effect" of the canopy. * **Consider Alternatives: ** If grass consistently struggles, consider transitioning to a mulch ring around the tree, or planting shade
-- loving groundcovers and perennials that are better suited to the conditions.
+* **Water More Frequently: ** Grass under trees often needs more water due to tree root competition and the "umbrella effect" of the canopy. * **Consider Alternatives: ** If grass consistently struggles, consider transitioning to a mulch ring around the tree, or planting shade-loving groundcovers and perennials that are better suited to the conditions.

 ##  Final Thoughts About Summer Lawn Care

 Summer lawn care is about patience, observation, and gentle nurturing.
-Resist the urge to over
-- fertilize or mow too short.
+Resist the urge to over-fertilize or mow too short.
 Your primary objective is to keep your lawn healthy enough to withstand the summer's rigors, ensuring it's ready to thrive when the cooler temperatures and increased rainfall of fall return.

 By focusing on smart watering, proper mowing, and vigilant monitoring, you can help your lawn not just survive summer, but emerge from it resilient and ready for rejuvenation.